icrosil/eslint-plugin-you-dont-need-recompose/README.md

 - `you-dont-need-recompose/no-import-withState` maybe too long for an rule name -
 - `Prefer to use hook 'useState'` should be more mnemonic -
 - eslint peer dependency to be as lower as possible or 5.3.0 +
-- add min node version
+- add min node version +
 - maybe put eslint files next to rules as units
 - renaming should also work import {withState as onState} from 'recompose' also with require
 - add links to more mnemonic description about rules + links to React docs
 - eslint support url +
+- TODO fix
 - perf
 - add jest, coveralls, test:perf, travis and deploy and all of that
 - npm package add more keywords